 Digital era and digital workspace technology and techniques.

-Effective communication is more important than ever in any workplace team members.
+Effective business communication is more important than ever in any workplace team members.
 Whether you're a business owner, a marketer, or a leader in your field, the best thing you can do to sustain your business is to choose the right communication channels.
 Aside of traditional verbal communication and facing communication with facial expressions.

 COVID-19 has forced many to work from home and adjust to new routines.
 As a result, engagement and productivity have become a major challenge.
 According to Gartner.com, 74% of companies plan to shift to remote work indefinitely post COVID-19.
 This means increasing importance of modern communication techniques, new hardware and software involved and need for employee engagement become more and more important.
 Creating and maintaining solid information flow in your business will keep your employees informed, engaged, and committed.

 How to Open Remote Work Communication Channels

-Before we explore effective communication channels for your business, let's highlight 3 values you should practice to guide your employees through this pandemic.
-Be empathetic, flexible, and transparent.
+Before we explore details and benefits for your business, let's highlight 3 values you should practice to guide your employees through this pandemic.
+To communicate effectively be empathetic, flexible, and transparent.
 Empathy during these times is important.
 Employees are under a high amount of stress right now, which can make it more difficult to focus on work tasks.
 It is crucial to empathize with their new reality.
 Flexibility is necessary as well.
 Some of your employees might have young children who need their attention.
 Allow extra time for your employees to complete their assignments.
 Finally, be transparent.
 This is not a time to sugarcoat anything.
 This is a time to practice effective communication to meet the needs of your employees so they can get the work done.
-It’s necessary to use communication channels that are efficient and easy to use.
-If they are not, it is a poor communication and it could create disorganization and waste time.
+It’s necessary to use business communication that are efficient and easy to use.
+If they are not, it is a poor communication and it could create disorganization and time waste.

 Communication channels refer to the methods that people within an organization use to communicate with each other.

-Communication channels help resolve any internal issues.
-The most important communication channel to explore in this article is digital.
-Digital communication channels include email, internal communication channels, software, and intranets.
+They help resolve any internal issues.
+The most important channel to explore in this article is digital.
+It includes email, internal communications, software, and intranets.